pintomatthew15/CounterHackNotes/Counter_Hack_Reloaded_Notes/Chapter 7. Phase 3_ Gaining Access Using Applicati.md

 ## Undermining Web Application Session Tracking And Other Variables
 Another technique commonly used to attack Web applications deals with undermining the mechanisms used by the Web application to track user actions.
-After a user authetnciates to a Web application (by providing user ID and password, or through a client-side certificate on an HTTPS session), most Web applications generate a session ID to track the user's actions for the rest of the browsing session of that site.
+After a user authenticates to a Web application (by providing user ID and password, or through a client-side certificate on an HTTPS session), most Web applications generate a session ID to track the user's actions for the rest of the browsing session of that site.
-- The Web application generates a session ID and passes it to the client's browser, esentially saying, "Hold this now and give it back to me every time you send another request for the rest of this session".
+- The Web application generates a session ID and passes it to the client's browser, essentially saying, "Hold this now and give it back to me every time you send another request for the rest of this session".
 - This session ID is passed back and forth across the HTTP or HTTPS connection for all subsequent interactions that are part of the session, such as browsing web pages, entering data into forms, or conducting transactions.
 - The application uses this information to track who is submitting the request.
 In essence, the session ID allows the Web application to maintain the state of a session with the user.